 - Serve over pasta.
 Sprinkle with freshly grated Parmigiano-Reggiano and fresh parsley.

-- If you don't want to make meatballs, you can always just brown the ground beef and bulk Italian sausage with the garlic and olive oil, before adding the red wine.
-Proceed as directed.
-This makes an incredibly yummy meat sauce that can be served over pasta or made into baked ziti, lasagna, or any other dish calling for meat sauce.
+- If you don't want to make meatballs, you can always just serve this wonderful meat sauce over pasta, or it can be made into baked ziti, lasagna, or any other dish calling for meat sauce.
 My mom never made meatballs when we were growing up.
 She did it this way and we all loved it!
-Her lasagna is legendary in our family (recipe coming soon).
+Her lasagna, though, is legendary in our entire extended family (recipe coming soon).